 “The vast majority of restaurant owners in this country knew they had to do something about staff shortages long before Corona,” says Christoph Becker, Managing Director at DEHOGA Nordrhein, in response to the Lightspeed study.
 “For some time now, the German hospitality industry has been trying hard to break down rigid structures and make itself more appealing to employees by offering an attractive overall package.”

-One problem, many solutions
+Staff shortage: One problem, many measures

 In its latest survey, DEHOGA also looked at what businesses are doing in this situation.
 The industry is responding to staff shortages by making adjustments to its menu (56.1%), increasing pay (54.1%), adding additional days off (51.9%), hiring more unskilled and semi-skilled workers (43.7%) and by making changes to work schedules (37.8%) and organizational structure (34.1%).